ZoeLeBlanc/is310-computing-humanities-2022/_schedule/26-documents-and-documentation.md

 ## Class Activities

+- Read the introduction to Networks (link to be posted soon).
+- Ruth Ahnert et al., *The Network Turn: Changing Perspectives in the Humanities* (Cambridge UP, 2021) Chapter 5 <https://www.cambridge.org/core/elements/network-turn/CC38F2EA9F51A6D1AFCB7E005218BBE5>

-Introduction to blogging and documentation practices
+~~Introduction to blogging and documentation practices~~